 - Bake until the tops are rounded and slightly cracked, about 10 minutes.
 Cool cookies on a wire rack.
 Store in an air tight container.

-- Substitute an all purpose gluten free flour mix
+- Substitute your favorite gluten free flour mix.